Webhikers-Docs/welcome/README.md

 ## The Procedure

+This is the workflow and the required steps you need to take for each project.

 1. We will send you an adobe XD File, which needs to be converted to a `Vue.js` or `Nuxt.js` app.
 2. While you convert the XD file to code, we will prepare a `headless` WordPress site and fill it with content.
-3. As soon as you finished the conversion from `XD` to `code`, you will receive a file with the following information.
+3. As soon as you finished the conversion from `XD` to `code`, you will receive a the file with all project-related data.
-  - the `baseURL` for the `REST API`
-  - the `page_ids` for all pages
-  - custom `post_type` names if there are any
-  - A `google recaptcha site key`, if there is a form on the page
-  - A `form_id` if there is a form on the page
-  - A list with all `form inputs` that are accpted by the server for each form
+4. You will then be able to fetch data from the CMS and add it to your frontend.
+A short tutorial ist [listed below](#data-fetching)
+5. When all data is fetched, please make sure to set up fully functional routing.
+6. Only for `Nuxt.js` projects: When all routing is enabled, please make sure to install and setup [nuxt-lazy-load](https://www.npmjs.com/package/nuxt-lazy-load)

 <a name="guidelines"/>